MaximOlifer/Snake-VBA/README.md

 # Snake-VBA
-Snake game in Microsoft Excel 2013 and later
+Sssnake game based on Microsoft Excel 2013 and later.